apache/rocketmq-externals/rocketmq-rocksdb/README.md

 ## Summary

-was introduced in RIP-66, and this document mainly introduces how to release related JAR.
+RocketMQ-RocksDB was introduced in RIP-66, and this document mainly introduces how to release related JAR.

 rocketmq-rocksdb releases are a fat jar file that contain the following binaries:
 * .so files for linux32 (glibc and musl-libc)